BuildForSDG/team-013-Backend/README.md

 Yes all thanks to our team for puttings heads together to acheive this.

 - Did someone’s blog post spark off a wonderful idea or give you a solution to nagging problem?
+No

 It's powerful to always give credit.
+All credit goes to our team, `team-013`

 ## Documentation
 The API documentation for this project can be found [Here]